How to get a business credit card

 4. Apply online

-Once you have completed the steps above and have chosen the best business credit card, you can start the application process online.
+Once you’ve completed the steps above and chosen the best business credit card, you can start the application process online.
 If you’ve ever applied for a personal credit card, the process will feel similar:

-- Gather your personal information beforehand to simplify the process.
-This includes your contact information and Social Security number.
+1. Gather your personal information beforehand, including your contact information and Social Security number.

-- Compile details about your business.
-This will include the business name and contact information, EIN (employer identification number), number of employees, revenue and processes.
+2. Compile details about your business, such as the business name, contact information, employer identification number (EIN), number of employees, revenue and processes.

-- Fill out the business credit card applications and submit them online.
-Take extra time to ensure every detail you include is accurate, and double-check your information before submitting.
+3. Fill out the business credit card applications and submit them online.

 You don’t need a large amount of revenue, a team of employees or even a full-time business to qualify for a business credit card.
 The process is similar to applying for a personal credit card, with a few differences.
 Here are the application requirements: